 Born and bred in North Yorkshire, Miles began his teaching career in York after a Business Hospitality Management degree.
 After living and cheffing in Australia, he returned home and set up and ran his own outside catering company in Cardiff.
 Miles has had a range of roles in state schools both north and south and his three children have all attended St John’s.

 Sarah has fulfilled a variety of different roles in schools in the South West including being in senior leadership since 2012.
 After completing her degree in Biological Sciences with honours in Microbiology from the University of Edinburgh she worked briefly in science and business before completing her PGCE.
 Out of school Sarah enjoys mountain biking, windsurfing and snowboarding.

 Mr D P Rogan BSc (Hons), PGCE

-Mr Rogan has been teaching Maths at the school since 1996 and has been a member of the senior leadership team for the last nine years.
-He is in charge of the systems used to monitor student progress, examinations, the curriculum and the school timetable.
+Mr Rogan has been teaching Maths at the school since 1996 and has been a member of the senior leadership team for many years.
+He is in charge of the systems used to monitor and report on student progress, examinations and the school timetable.

-Rachel has worked in 4 secondary schools in Wiltshire, working her way up through a variety of roles including Head of House, Head of Humanities, Head of 6th Form and Assistant Head .
-She has a degree in Theology from Exeter University and is currently studying for her MA in Educational Leadership.
-Rachel’s role at St John’s is to lead and manage the 6th Form.
+Rachel has worked in four secondary schools in Wiltshire, working her way up through a variety of roles including Head of House, Head of Humanities, Head of Sixth Form and Assistant Head.
+She has a degree in Theology from Exeter University and a MSc and Level 7 Apprenticeship in Educational Leadership.
+Rachel’s role at St John’s is to lead and manage the Sixth Form.